DanielJCastro/DanielJCastro/README.md

 - 👋 Hi, I’m @DanielJCastro
 - 👀 I’m interested in development, frontend and handball
 - 🌱 I’m currently learning software development
-- 💞️ I’m looking to collaborate on Web Design and App Developmente
+- 💞️ I’m looking to collaborate on Web Design and App Development
-- 📫 How to reach me
+- 📫 How to reach me: danieljsantoscastro@gmail.com

 <!---
 DanielJCastro/DanielJCastro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.